Here at Big Cat, we know you like hot water because everyone likes hot water!

 Take the time to look over your water heater every month or so.
 This allows you to make sure the thermostat is set correctly.
 It is also a great time to look for any signs of leaking.
 If the water heater suffers a major leak, you could experience significant damage to your home.
 Look for wet spots or drips, but also for dried water marks that weren’t there before.

-If you aren’t comfortable maintaining your water heater in Pueblo on your own or if you think it might be having problems, don’t hesitate to call us at Big Cat for help.
+If you aren’t comfortable maintaining your water heater in Colorado Springs on your own or if you think it might be having problems, don’t hesitate to call us at Big Cat for help.
 We will get to you fast and do our best to mitigate any damage and fix your water heater ASAP.
 Our goal is to get your hot water back on fast!

 If you’re looking for other winter plumbing tips, read our blog post about common winter plumbing problems and how to prevent them.